GroellerKarim/gitstat/README.md

 The tool will analyze the current branch and display statistics for all contributors.

 ## Dependencies
-- Java 23 or later
+- Java 21 or later
 - Maven
-- GraalVM 23.1.1 or later (for native builds)
+- GraalVM 21 or later (for native builds)

 ## Features
 - Fast parallel processing of Git history
 - Accurate line counting (excluding merge commits)
 - Memory-efficient processing of large repositories
 - Native executable support for optimal performance
+- Chart generation for visual representation of data

 ## Performance
 Native builds offer significantly better performance compared to JVM builds, especially for large repositories.
 The tool uses parallel processing to analyze commits, making it efficient even for repositories with extensive history.